Chapter 12 Beware of Cutting Down

 Increasingly torturing yourself for life, which is pointless.

-Being nice to yourself, and cutting it out altogether.
+Being nice to yourself, and cutting porn out altogether.

 The other aspect that cutting down demonstrates is that there’s no such thing as the odd or occasional harem visit.
 Internet porn is a chain reaction that will last the rest of your life unless you make a positive effort to break it.